 City of Townsville Art Collection

-These donations are not limited to local art works and include contemporary and historic Australian, Pacific, European and American art works, reflecting the multicultural Townsville community.
+These donations are not limited to local artworks and include contemporary and historic Australian, Pacific, European and American art works, reflecting the multicultural Townsville community.

-Townsville City Council’s art galleries continue to be a gathering place for all those seeking to share the beauty of this exciting collection of world art.
-The collection is at the heart of the council’s efforts to engage, educate and enrich the diverse populations drawn to the Townsville region.
+Townsville City Council’s Galleries continue to be a gathering place for all those seeking to share the beauty of this exciting collection of world art.
+The City of Townsville Art Collection is at the heart of Council’s efforts to engage, educate and enrich the diverse populations drawn to the Townsville region.